 On the other side of things, if the engine is overheating then shut it down and let it cool no matter where you are, arrange assistance, do not keep driving it as parts will be damaged.
 Even if the car cools and seems OK it isn't.
 It is one large step closer to failure.

 Oztrack offer a rebuild service for the LS range of engines.
-We commonly rebuild with better than standard parts and do a cam upgrade.
-Dyno tuned these are priced from $8000.
-Rebuilds are done in about 1 week.
+We commonly rebuild with far better than standard parts and do a cam upgrade.
+Dyno tuned these are priced from $8500.

 Use our contact form for more details